marian13/basic_temperature/README.md

 For such cases, there are `set_degrees` and `set_scale`.

-Since temperatures are [value objects](https://martinfowler.com/bliki/ValueObject.html), both methods returns new instances.
+Since temperatures are [value objects](https://martinfowler.com/bliki/ValueObject.html), both methods return new instances.

 Examples: